Online course revision

 Online Learning or Divisions may fund revisions.
 Deans recommend the level of funding incorporating input from the department and mentor on the amount of work anticipated to complete major revisions.

-Timeline for revision work
+Timeline for development revision work

 Each online course revision follows a timeline for completion; the process usually takes two terms if the instructor is trained.
 If the instructor needs training, it usually takes three terms.
 The timelines align with faculty training opportunities and with the start of academic terms.
 The timeline for revision work can vary depending on the amount of changes needed.